-APPLICATIONS ARE BEING ACCEPTED FOR THE SPRING 2016 TERM
+APPLICATIONS ARE BEING ACCEPTED FOR THE FALL 2016 TERM

 Massachusetts School of Law at Andover is unique because it does not use or place value on the traditional LSAT test used by other law schools to determine a potential law student’s aptitude to succeed in law school.
 Instead, MSLAW uses its own personal interview and essay test to make this determination.

 Specifically, MSLAW utilizes several factors to determine a potential student’s aptitude: